Majestic Park

 As far as I can tell, the Eiffel Tower, swimming pool, roof garden and racing coaster were never built and Majestic Park never seemed to fully evolve into the amusement park it was meant to be.
 A larger dance pavilion was built in 1916 and the name changed to Bonneville Park the following November.

-The Salt Lake Bees continued to play there until the franchise moved to Hollywood after the 1925 seasonĀ¹.
+The Salt Lake Bees continued to play there until the franchise moved to Hollywood after the 1925 season¹.
 Meanwhile a new Salt Lake Bees team was created for the Utah-Idaho League and later the Pioneer League.
 Another season was played at Bonneville Park after the war, but the stadium suffered a fire just days after the playoffs ended.
 Salt Lake Tribune sports editor, John C. Derks headed an effort to rebuild a new stadium on a vacant lot a few blocks south which would be named Derks Field in his honor.
-This was replaced with the new Franklin Quest Field (now SpringMobile Ballpark) in 1994.
+This was replaced in 1994 with the new Franklin Quest Field (last known as Smith’s Ballpark for the Bees moved to South Jordan).

 In the ’60s, the southern half of the former Bonneville Park was occupied by a Ramada Inn, which later became a Holiday Inn and is now a transitional center for the homeless called Palmer Court.